Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 Oktober 2024 22.25.55 UTC
+- WIB: Kamis, 10 Oktober 2024 23.30.17 UTC
-- WITA: Kamis, 10 Oktober 2024 23.25.55 UTC
+- WITA: Jumat, 11 Oktober 2024 00.30.17 UTC
-- WIT: Jumat, 11 Oktober 2024 00.25.55 UTC
+- WIT: Jumat, 11 Oktober 2024 01.30.17 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: friendship
+Kategori: motivational